-Many people that are curious about apple cider vinegar are interested in its effects with diabetes and more specifically type 2 diabetes.
+Many people that are curious about apple cider vinegar for diabetes are interested in its effects with diabetes.
+More specifically apple cider vinegar for type 2 diabetes.
 Various studies have shown that ACV along with many other kinds of vinegar are proven methods of controlling blood sugar and insulin levels in your body.
 (5)

 The scientific community believes that this is due the acetic acid in apple cider vinegar that aids in lowering blood sugar levels by preventing the complete digestion of complex carbs.
 What this means is that your body insulin levels can be properly regulated, preventing huge spikes as sugar is released more slowly and evenly in the bloodstream.(6)

 Professor Carol Johnston Ph.D., working on the subject of apple cider vinegar for diabetes with her research team from the department of nutrition at Arizona state university, have published results on the following four studies (7):